STORMWATER MANAGEMENT PROGRAM INFORMATION

 The City of Fife is encouraging residents to skip washing cars at home and instead use a commercial car wash this summer.
 How do two free car washes sound?

-The City of Fife is partnering with the Puyallup Tribe of Indians and Marine View Ventures to provide free carwashes at the Tahoma Market at 6006 Pacific Hwy E. Fife households will be provided the codes for two free washes (normally $10 each) to be used from July 15 to Sept.
-30, 2021.
+The City of Fife is partnering with the Puyallup Tribe of Indians and Marine View Ventures to provide free carwashes at the Tahoma Market at 6006 Pacific Hwy E. Households in Fife will be provided the codes for two free washes (normally $12 each) to be used from Aug.
+1 to Sept.
+30, 2022.

-Your postcard was mailed to you in mid-July and you should have received it by now.
+Your postcard was mailed to you at the end of July.
 Don't throw it out!
 The codes on the card are redeemable through Sept.
-30, 2021.
+30, 2022.

 These car washes are provided as part of the city’s public education and outreach program for the Western Washington Phase II Municipal Stormwater Permit.